 Care for yourself.
 The level of care you provide to someone else can only be as good as the care you’re taking for your own needs.
 Be kind to yourself.
 Set aside plenty of time for activities you enjoy and that are healing.
 Listen to your favorite music, get lost in a great book, talk with friends and family, write in a journal.
 Take care to eat healthy, exercise, and get plenty of rest.
 If taking time away is a challenge, Serenity Home Care is always on hand to provide respite care to allow you to take regular breaks from your care responsibilities.

 End-of-life care is never a journey you need to walk alone.
-Contact Serenity Home Care, the leading provider of compassionate end-of-life care in Victoria and surrounding areas, at 250.590.8098 any time for the partner in hospice care you need.
+Contact Serenity Home Care, the leading provider of compassionate end-of-life care and top live-in caregiver in Victoria, BC and surrounding areas, at 250.590.8098 any time for the partner in hospice care you need.

 Our trained and experienced care team is on hand to offer comfort care that prioritizes the wishes and needs of each specific individual.
 We work together with social workers, medical care providers, and therapists for a unified approach to care that eases the transition at the end of life – both for the person receiving care and his or her loved ones.